 Star Of India

-The Star of India is the world’s oldest active ship.
-It’s also one of the world’s most haunted ships.
-It was built in 1863 in the Isle of Man and like many ships, the Star of India has had her share of misfortunes.
+The Star of India is the world’s oldest active ship, built in 1863 in the Isle of Man.
+Nowadays, it resides in a maritime history museum in San Diego.
+Like many ships, the Star of India has had her share of misfortunes.
 Ghosts of several unfortunate sailors and passengers still haunt the decks and cabins.

-The crew’s quarters were often the scene of deaths.
-Crewman taken below after horrible accidents or stricken by illness spent their last days here.
+The crew’s quarters was the scene of many deaths.
+Crewmen taken below after horrible accidents or stricken by illness spent their last days here.
 In these tight spaces you can feel the cold and sense the fear that still haunts the ship.